What Is an Operating System?

-Suddenly this windows 95 OS was a tremendous success in the industry and was commonly used by all over the world and made Microsoft the Giant of the operating system industry.
+Suddenly this windows 95 OS was a tremendous success in the industry and was commonly used all over the world and made Microsoft the Giant in the operating system industry.

-After windows 95 in the year, 1998 Windows developed another operating system called Windows 98 basically there upgrading their operating system to a label that it’s more user-friendly in different ways.
+After windows 95 in the year, 1998 Windows developed another operating system called Windows 98 there upgraded their operating system to a label that was more user-friendly in different ways.
 Microsoft was working on building more and more options into it.

 Then one year later in 2001 Microsoft released their most popular operating system Windows XP it’s also an enhanced version of Windows 2000 and it’s widely popular.

 After Windows XP Microsoft slow down its release and worked on the feedback given by users.
 For almost six years they continuously upgrade their OS with new features and add more security and stability to it.

 In the year 2007 Windows Vista operating system was launched and Microsoft gives a major change in terms of visual appearance into their OS.
 But many people find it’s a complex OS compared to XP.

 2009 is the year when Microsoft released another version of windows and it’s called windows 7 which is by far the most popular operating system made by Microsoft because of its wide range of services and ease of use.
 Windows 7 cover 50% of internet users.